top of page

 sudo firewall-cmd --reload

-Swanctl.conf and not Strongswan
+Swanctl.conf and Not Strongswan

 StrongSwan is an open-source implementation of the IPSec protocol suite, used to establish secure, encrypted connections between hosts or networks.
 It uses IKE (Internet Key Exchange), typically IKEv2, to negotiate and manage security associations.
 Naturally, Microsoft only supports IKEv2 for VPNs, so we're stuck with IKEv1.